evercast/pixelweave-chromascale/README.md

     <img src="doc/Architecture.png" data-canonical-src="doc/Architecture.png" height="450" />
 </p>

-### Architecture (subject to change)
+### Architecture

-- `Device` will be responsible for handling all global resources (video memory, command pools, video device picking, command queue management, etc).
+- `Device` is responsible for handling all global resources (video memory, command pools, video device picking, command queue management, etc.).

-- `VideoConverter` will manage a single video conversion stream (for example, converting all frames coming from an NDI stream, file stream, etc.).
-Ideally isn’t shared, because it will cache some resources so it runs faster when used with the same parameters.
+- `Task` is a wrapper around internal sync primitives.
+It allows applications to wait for results and do things while it’s not done (e.g. process audio). **Currently, the converter works synchronously, which means the GPU processes a single frame at a time.**

-- `Task` a wrapper around internal sync primitives.
-Allows applications to wait for results and do things while it’s not done (e.g. process audio). **Currently, the converter works synchronously, which means the GPU processes a single frame at a time**
+- `VideoConverter` manages a single video conversion stream (for example, converting all frames coming from an NDI stream, file stream, etc.).
+Ideally, it shouldn't be shared because it will cache some resources so it runs faster when used with the same parameters.

-- `VideoFrameWrapper` is based on our WebRTC needs and is inspired by its internal structure.
+- `VideoFrameWrapper` wraps a single video frame in memory for conversion.

 ### Frame lifecycle